pkerpedjiev/clodius/README.md

 The output files can then be displayed using the [higlass-docker container](https://github.com/hms-dbmi/higlass-docker).
 For more information about viewing these types of files take a look at the [higlass wiki](https://github.com/hms-dbmi/higlass/wiki#bigwig-files).

+## Sequence to Multivec

+The file scripts/sequence_to_multivec.py takes a fasta file and outputs an hdf5 file containing a key to value mapping of sequence names to nx6 arrays, each of which represent the nucleotides in that sequence.

+To use this file:
+ - Navigate to clodius/scripts, and run: python sequence_to_multivec.py [path_to_your_fasta_file] [output_path]
+ - * Important: The output path must specify a file name ending in '.h5py'.

+To run tests for this file:

+ - Download nose using using: pip install nose
+ - Navigate to clodius/test, and run: nosetests sequence_to_multivec_test.py

 ## Development